-Share-based compensation charged to the statement of net income (loss) and comprehensive income (loss) was \$87,942 and \$469,473 in the three months and year ended December 31, 2020, respectively, compared to \$49,067 and \$238,849 in the three months and year ended December 31, 2019, respectively.
+Share-based compensation charged to the statement of loss and comprehensive loss was \$255,336 in the three months ended March 31, 2021, compared to \$142,486 in the three months ended March 31, 2020, respectively.
 The share-based compensation expense is a non-cash charge calculated using the graded vesting method of the Black-Scholes values.
 Stock options granted to directors, consultants and employees vest over two years with the corresponding share-based compensation expense being recognized over this period.
 Variances in share-based compensation expense are expected from period to period depending on many factors, including whether options are granted in a period and whether options have fully vested or have been cancelled in a period.
-In the year ended December 31, 2020 there were 2,510,000 options granted compared to 100,000 options granted in the year ended December 31, 2019.
+In the three months ended March 31, 2021 there were 250,000 options granted compared to 1,735,000 options granted in the three months ended March 31, 2020.
+The charge to earnings was higher in the three months ended March 31, 2021 due to higher strike price on the options issued and accelerated vesting of certain options in the three months ended March 31, 2021.

-Administrative salaries, contracts and directors' fees at \$528,335 and \$1.082,459 for the three months and year ended December 31, 2020, respectively were higher than the three months and year ended December 31, 2019 which were \$253,575 and \$698,646, respectively.
-The increase is due to a change in allocation of salaries from exploration and evaluation to general and administrative costs to reflect the activities, an increase in the number of employees and higher annual bonuses due to the strong performance by the Company.
+Administrative salaries, contracts and directors' fees at \$1,165,013 for the three months ended March 31, 2021, respectively were higher than the three months ended March 31, 2020 which were \$176,515.
+The increase is due to primarily to the resignation of the former Chief Executive Officer, a change in allocation of salaries from exploration and evaluation to general and administrative costs to reflect the Company's activities and an increase in the number of employees.
+On February 15, 2021, the former Chief Executive Officer resigned and was paid \$897,254 in accordance with the terms of his employment contract.

-Investor relations expenses were \$341,184 and \$860,402 for the three months and year ended December 31, 2020, respectively, compared to \$152,498 and \$568,553 in the three months and year ended December 31, 2019 and related primarily to costs incurred in communicating with existing and potential shareholders and marketing.
-The costs were higher in the year ended December 31, 2020 due to increased marketing undertaken in Europe and a digital marketing campaign.
+Investor relations expenses were \$96,120 for the three months ended March 31, 2021, compared to \$149,460 in the three months ended March 31, 2020 and related primarily to costs incurred in communicating with existing and potential shareholders and marketing.
+The costs were lower in the three months ended March 31, 2021 due to fewer conferences.